-Broadway’s ‘Rent’ Premiered 25 Years Ago Today, Hours After Its Creator Jonathan Larson’s Sudden Death
+Broadway's 'Rent' Premiered 25 Years Ago Today, Hours After Its Creator Jonathan Larson's Sudden Death

-One of the most beloved musicals in Broadway history, Rent, premiered to a small group of theatergoers in the East Village of New York City 25 years ago today, just hours after its creator Jonathan Larson’s tragic death from an aortic aneurysm.
+One of the most beloved musicals in Broadway history, Rent, premiered to a small group of theatergoers in the East Village of New York City 25 years ago today, the opening performance coming just hours after its creator Jonathan Larson's tragic death from an aortic aneurysm.

-Rent, would go on to win both a Pulitzer Prize and Tony Award, reported NPR.
+Rent would go on to win both a Pulitzer Prize and Tony Award, reported NPR.
 It was the brainchild of Larson, who created the score for a play that would become a touchstone for a generation that dealt with the onset of the AIDS epidemic.
-It also brought to theatergoers loving relationships between same-sex couples and how friends can become one’s chosen family, all set to a rock and roll score.
+It also displayed loving relationships between same-sex couples and how friends can become one's chosen family, all set to a rock 'n' roll score.

 Larson developed Rent alongside his friend Billy Aronson, who would later depart the project.
 However, the composer would never get to see the fruits of his labor.
-His sudden death the evening before the musical made its premiere at the New York Theatre Workshop almost derailed the production.
-Larson was just 35-years-old.
+His sudden death at just 35-years-old the evening before the musical made its premiere at the New York Theatre Workshop almost derailed the production.

-Days earlier Larson complained of not feeling well and collapsed on January 21 during rehearsals for the musical reported People Magazine.
-After going to the ER he was diagnosed with food poisoning and after getting medical treatment for that condition, was sent home.
+Larson complained of not feeling well in the days before he collapsed on January 21 during rehearsals for the musical, as reported by People Magazine.
+After going to the ER, he was diagnosed with food poisoning and was sent home following medical treatment for that condition.
 Three days later he was dead.

 Larson worked on the musical for six years before its premiere.
 It was loosely based on the opera La Boheme, composed by Puccini.
-The original story is set in Paris around 1830 and shows the Bohemian lifestyle of a poor seamstress and her artist friends reported MetOpera.
+The original story is set in Paris around 1830 and shows the Bohemian lifestyle of a poor seamstress and her artist friends, as reported by MetOpera.

 The story and music for Rent would take from Larson's own life.
 He too shared an apartment in the East Village of New York City with his best friend in the 1980s, and his experiences would be infused into the musical's stories and characters.